 This cliff IS worth the hike, even if you aren't a climber.
 It is truly a magical place with a very powerful aura unlike anything else you've experienced in the Dacks.

 The "trailhead" is located on route 73 directly across the road from the Jewels and Gems Wall trail at the north end of the guard rail.
 Follow this trail through the woods where it is intermittently broken up by a steep, wet, and mossy wash.
 You'll pass a shorter wall on your right--this is NOT it--keep going for another 2-3 minutes.
 You can't miss it.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The King Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The King Wall:

 Featured Route For The King Wall

 Another Wack and Dangle Job 5.12a 7a+ 25 VIII+ 25 E5 6a New York

 This amazing route lies in the massive left arching corner on the left end of the King Wall.
 Pat Purcell aided the route to the existing anchor all the while intending for it to be a full length route.
 The potential to extend this free climb out the rest of the arch is definitely there!Scramble around left and back right across a scrappy ledge to reach the base of the left facing and overhanging corner.
 The start of the route is marked by a 2-bolt anchor which Purcell must have placed.
 Stem up t...[more]
 Browse More Classics in New York

 Looking down right at The King Wall, from The Prin...